SubramanyaKS/Angular-Weather-App/README.md

 # WeatherApp

-A Simple Weather App using Angular and openweathermap API.
+A simple weather app built with Angular js and utilizes the OpenWeatherMap API to fetch and display weather information for a given location.

 #### API